canonical/launchpad-manual/docs/developer/explanation/index.rst

 Static assets
 -------------

-Launchpad's visual style is controlled by CSS and images that you set up and build.
+Launchpad's visual style comes from CSS and images that are compiled and optimized as part of the build using CSS sprites.

 - :ref:`CSS <launchpad-css>`
 - :ref:`CSS sprites <use-css-sprites>`